Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Methods

-Here the neighborhood consensus weight is introduced to measure the affinity relationship between anchors and fixed positives.
+In this work, we propose a neighborhood consensus supervised contrastive learning method for backward-compatible learning.
+We proposed the neighborhood consensus weight to estimate the potential manifold structure.
+A FIFO memory queue is adapted to store the estimated clusters, updating by batches, termed as $\mathcal{B}$.
+Then we propose a contrastive loss to regularize the new embeddings with the old clusters.
+Define $A(i)\equiv \mathcal{B} \diagdown \{i\} $ and $P(i)\equiv \{p\in A(i): y_{p}=y_{i}\}$, our training objective on the embedding space is a weighted generalization of contrastive loss, given by $w_{ip}$ estimates the sub-cluster structures by measuring the affinity relationship between anchors $i$ and fixed positives $p$.
 Ideally, each new anchor embedding should focus on the fixed positives from its corresponding old embedding cluster.
 However, the boundaries between local clusters may be blurred.
-Thus we adopt the soft weight to concentrate more on the positives which are more informative. ``More informative'' means higher probability to belong to a local cluster corresponding to the anchor.
-Given a positive image pair $(x_i,x_p)$ and view $x_i$ as the anchor, it is intuitive that the weight $w_{ip}$ of $\phi_{old}(x_p)$ rises in inverse proportion to the distance between $\phi_{old}(x_i)$ and $\phi_{old}(x_p)$.
-Specifically, we calculate the soft neighborhood consensus weight based on the cosine distance, regarded as the prior knowledge and given by
+Thus we adopt the soft weight to concentrate more on the positives, which are more informative. ``More informative'' means a higher probability to belong to a local cluster corresponding to the anchor.
+Given a positive image pair $(i,p)$ and view $i$ as the anchor, it is intuitive that the weight $w_{ip}$ of $\phi_{old}(p)$ rises in inverse proportion to the distance between $\phi_{old}(i)$ and $\phi_{old}(p)$.
+Specifically, $w_{ip}$ is calculated on the embeddings after L2 normalized by the cosine distance, regarded as the prior knowledge.
+We have tried other kernel-based similarity functions to calculate $w_{ip}$, \textit{e.g.}, t-distribution kernel $w_{ip}' = \frac{(1+ ||\phi_{old}(i)-\phi_{old}(p) ||^2 )^{-1}}{\sum_{a\in A(i)} (1+ ||\phi_{old}(i)-\phi_{old}(a) ||^2 )^{-1}} $ , and gaussian kernel $w_{ip}'' = \frac{\exp(\phi_{old}(i)\phi_{old}(p)/\tau)}{\sum_{a\in A(i)}\exp(\phi_{old}(i)\phi_{old}(a)/\tau)} $.
+We find that such $w_{ip}$ differs only slightly, and the mean average precision changes smaller than 0.5\% (detailed in supplementary).
+Therefore, we calculate $w_{ip}$ by Equation (\ref{equation 5}) for simpilfily.